cs-ssa-w21/final-project-nyunkifred/README.md

 PART1-Data_Scraping-Nikki_Ting: contains the code for scraping the U.S. Congress webpage for bills related to the COVID-19 pandemic and the output

-PART2-Text_Analysis_Keywords-Naiyu_Jiang: contains the code for text pre-processing and keywords extraction.
+PART2-Text_Analysis_Keywords-Naiyu_Jiang: contains the data, code, and results of the text pre-processing and keywords extraction part.

 PART3-Correlation_Matrix_Heatmap-Zheng_He: contains the code for creating the final dataframe which includes the keywords whose frequencies are within the top-20 of